tamhub/mattermost/.github/PULL_REQUEST_TEMPLATE.md

 * Database changes (any).
 * Schema migration changes.
 Use the [Schema Migration Template](https://docs.google.com/document/d/18lD7N32oyMtYjFrJKwsNv8yn6Fe5QtF-eMm8nn0O8tk/edit?usp=sharing) as a starting point to capture these details as release notes.
 * Websocket additions or changes.
-* Anything noteworthy to a Mattermost instance administrator (err on the side of over-communicating).
+* Anything noteworthy to a Tam Dev instance administrator (err on the side of over-communicating).
 * New features and improvements, including behavioral changes, UI changes, and CLI changes.
 * Bug fixes and fixes of previous known issues.
 * Deprecation warnings, breaking changes, or compatibility notes.